Back

 4. Healthcare and Pharmaceuticals

-Over-the-counter products, vitamins, supplements, and first-aid essentials fall into this category.
-The fast-moving consumer goods industry in healthcare overlaps with the pharmaceutical sector, and the demand is driven by necessity and health-conscious consumer behavior.
+Covers over-the-counter products, vitamins, and first-aid essentials.
+The fast moving consumer goods industry overlaps with pharmaceuticals, driven by necessity and health-conscious consumer behavior.

 5. Packaged Essentials